Introduction: understanding structured data formats

 Quick Tip: Start migrating to JSON-LD now, even if you have working Microdata.
 Create a migration plan that starts with your most important pages (homepage, key products, main services) and work your way through the site systematically.

-For developers and SEOs, this shift represents an opportunity.
+For developers and SEOs, this shift is an opportunity.
 Specializing in JSON-LD implementation, especially for complex use cases like multi-location businesses or e-commerce catalogs, is becoming a valuable skill.
 The barrier to entry is low, but the ceiling for experience is high.

 Success Story: A digital agency I know pivoted to specializing in structured data migration in 2024.
 They now charge premium rates to convert large sites from Microdata to JSON-LD, often improving rich result appearance rates by 40-50% in the process.
 Sometimes, betting on the obvious future pays off.